 A good elevator pitch is more subtle than that, since most people don’t want to be pinned down within seconds of first meeting you.
 You want to make sure what you say is concise, paints an interesting picture, and is memorable.
 And hopefully leaves them interested in your story.

-So what goes into a strong elevator pitch?
+What goes into a strong pitch

 - A good pitch probably has no more than three strong facts in it, since too much will muddle the message.